cube-js/cube/docs/content/Schema/pre-aggregations.md

 ## Read Only Data Source Pre-Aggregations

-In some cases it may not be possible to stage pre-aggregation query results in materialized tables in the source database.
+In some cases, it may not be possible to stage pre-aggregation query results in materialized tables in the source database.
 For example, the database driver may not support it, or the source database may be read-only.